aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 > **Note** - Switching `bootstrapClusterCreatorAdminPermissions` on an existing cluster would cause cluster replacement and should be avoided in production.

+When a `FargateCluster` is created with `AuthenticationMode.API`, Amazon EKS creates an `AccessEntry` for the Fargate `podExecutionRole` automatically.
+No ConfigMap would be required.

 ### Access Entry